It is common to use a WebSDR as an "auxiliary" receiver (or main receiver if your local noise is really bad!)

 you are talking) a 1/4 watt resistor will probably be fine.

-To minimize the possiblity of the relay's coil causing a "click" in the
+To minimize the possibility of the relay's coil causing a "click" in the

 speaker audio when you unkey, it would be a good idea to put the

-reverse diode (D1 in the drawings) across each
+reverse diode (D1 in the drawings) across the connection to the relay

 unless both of your relays are identical, you'll want to do the